usethesource/rascal-website/docs/Rascal/Patterns/List/index.md

 #### Description

 A list pattern matches a list value (the subject), provided that _Pat_₁, _Pat_₂, ..., _Pat_ₙ match the elements of that list in order.
-We've made Pat₃ a _Pattern-MultiVariable (broken link)_ to illustrate that those are to be expected often in list patterns.
+We've made Pat₃ a [MultiVariable](../../../Rascal/Patterns/MultiVariable/index.md) to illustrate that those are to be expected often in list patterns.

 Special cases exist when one of the patterns _Pat_ᵢ is